 Hire a Personal Injury Attorney Today!

-Even if the other parties flee, you should still report your accident and any injuries to the police and your insurance agent.
+Even if the other party flees, you should still report your accident and any injuries to the police.
+And then your insurance agent.
 You will not face any penalty for filing a report with the police or with your insurance company.
-There is a good chance that the other driver is caught and brought in.

-If you are suffering from injuries due to the negligence of another, do not hesitate to contact Silverthorne Attorneys.
+If you are suffering from injuries due to the negligence of another, do not hesitate to contact us.
 Consultations are free!